B.S. in ECE

 Leadership

-The department strongly believes in coupling the theoretical concepts introduced in the classroom with hands-on experience in laboratories or projects.
+The department strongly believes in coupling theoretical concepts introduced in the classroom with hands-on experience in laboratories or projects.
 Design experience emphasizes contemporary problems and provides a background for developing logic and computer design skills at the professional level.
-Faculty in the department are involved in research that is cutting edge and multidisciplinary, and undergraduate students of all levels of expertise (ranging from freshman to senior) are encouraged to be involved in research projects.
-Undergraduate research projects provide the student with the opportunity to earn academic credit while participating in the research programs of individual faculty members.
+Faculty in the department are involved in cutting-edge and multidisciplinary research, and undergraduate students of all levels of expertise (ranging from freshman to senior) are encouraged to be involved in research projects.
+Undergraduate research projects provide students with the opportunity to earn academic credit while participating in the research programs of individual faculty members.

 Undergraduate concentration in Security & Privacy